 All major structures, bridges and culverts are managed in accordance with the recommendations set out in the Design Manual for Roads and Bridges.
 The Council undertakes principal bridge inspections every six years and general inspections every two years.
-The current forward works programme considers the findings of structural inspections, and is also influenced by the national transportation emphasis for the primary route network and historical levels of capital funding, which has resulted in the need to impose certain weight restrictions and other interim measures at some locations.
+The current forward works programme considers the findings of structural inspections and is also influenced by the national transportation emphasis for the primary route network and historical levels of capital funding, which has sometimes resulted in the need to impose certain weight restrictions and other interim measures at some locations.

-'Information regarding scheme specific bridge replacement works are published on the Councils Roads, Street Lighting and Parking website'.
 The approach adopted for the development of 'Maintenance Strategies, Programmes and Priorities' is designed to meet the Code in the following areas:

-Recommendation 6 An Integrated Framework
+Recommendation 6 - An Integrated Framework.